seceq/hpcrypt/README.md

 ## Acknowledgments

-This project implements cryptographic algorithms as specified in:
+Special thanks to:
-- IETF RFCs 6979, 7748, 8032
+- The Rust community
-- NIST FIPS 186-4, 180-4, 202
+- NIST for cryptographic standards
-- SEC 2 v2.0
+- IETF for RFCs
-- Official BLAKE2 and BLAKE3 specifications
+- Google's Wycheproof project

-Special thanks to the Rust community and the authors of the cryptographic specifications.
+- Authors of cryptographic specifications